About Betsy Todd, MPH, RN

 Lifestyle factors associated with prevention.

-Dr. Shu-Hung Chang and colleagues performed community-based physical exams on more than 700 people in northern Taiwan and questioned them about lifestyle factors including smoking, drinking, exercise, and the foods they […]
+Dr. Shu-Hung Chang and colleagues performed community-based physical exams on more than 700 people in northern Taiwan and questioned them about lifestyle factors including smoking, drinking, exercise, and the foods they ate.
+The […]

 Helping New Nurses Find Their Way: The Art of Saying Yes